 [GE381] Planetary Geology Explores the geological evolution of the planets, satellites, and materials that make up our solar system.
 Using Earth as an analog, students will study geological processes, such as volcanism, tectonism, and impact cratering, on other planetary bodies.
 They will learn how to utilize a variety of remote-sensing data sets to interpret the geologic history of planetary bodies.
 Students will also develop problem solving, critical thinking, and communication skills.
 Prerequisite: Geology 225.
 Four credit hours.

 GE391fs Geology Seminar Paper discussions and presentations from invited guest lecturers on topics of current interest in all areas of the geosciences.
 Majors must complete three seminars during their course of study.
 Nongraded.
 One credit hour.
-Gastaldo, Sullivan
+Dunn, Gastaldo

 GE491f, 492s Independent Study Independent research experience supervised by a faculty member.
 Research projects earning three or more credit hours over one or more semesters require a final written report and a formal presentation in a professional setting.
 Prerequisite: Permission of the instructor.
 One to four credit hours.
 Faculty

-GE494s Topics in Extraterrestrial Geology A capstone experience in which students explore a cutting-edge scientific topic in great depth.
-Students will hone skills introduced throughout the geology and geoscience majors including assimilating, analyzing, and interpreting the scientific literature and communicating in writing, orally, and graphically.
+GE494s Topics in Geoscience A capstone experience in which students explore a cutting-edge scientific topic in great depth.
+Students will hone skills introduced throughout the geology and geoscience majors, including assimilating, analyzing, and interpreting the scientific literature and communicating in writing, orally, and graphically.
 Students will also gain experience communicating specialized scientific topics to a general audience.
-During spring 2018, student projects will focus on some aspect of solar system and/or planetary evolution.
 Prerequisite: Senior standing.
 Four credit hours.
 W3.
-Dunn
+Gastaldo